If you’ve been considering a new career or starting a side hustle to earn some extra money, you may have thought about becoming a real estate agent.

-If you sell a $300,000 home, 2.5 percent of the purchase price is $7,500.
+If you sell a $300,000 home, 2.5% of the purchase price is $7,500.

 Then you’ll have your brokerage split (this is how the broker makes their money for letting you use their offices and branding).
 New agents typically have to give more to their brokers because they require more training.
 Let’s say you have a 70/30 split with your brokerage.
 That leaves you with $5,250.

-$5,250 for one house, you’re thinking.
-Not bad.
+So, $5,250 for one house.
+Not bad, you might be thinking.
 But don’t forget how long it took to earn that money.
-Escrows are typically 30 days, and assuming you represent the buyer, you may have spent weeks driving them around all day to look at properties.
+Escrows are typically 30 days and, assuming you represent the buyer, you may have spent weeks driving them around all day to look at properties.

 Yes.
 In fact, I recommend everyone start this way.

 The hardest part of building your real estate business is developing clients.
 It takes a long time.
-If you dive into real estate full time — putting up all the money for training and start-up necessities — you may find it takes six months to sell your first house.
+If you dive into real estate full-time — putting up all the money for training and start-up necessities — you may find it takes six months to sell your first house.

 Being a real estate salesperson can also be a great career for mothers of young children because it’s somewhat flexible.
-You can work from home part of the time (doing emails, making calls, online marketing and other tasks), then have your spouse or a babysitter watch the kids while you go out to showings.
+You can work from home part of the time (doing emails, making calls, performing online marketing, and other tasks), then have your spouse or a babysitter watch the kids while you go out to showings.

 Finally, some people maintain their real estate agent’s license simply so they can buy and sell their own properties and represent a family member every now and then.